 If you have suffered significant tooth loss and you want to improve your smile and dental function, you may be an excellent candidate for a full mouth reconstruction.
 Before moving ahead with restorations, Drs.
 Pinnix and Betancourt will need to treat any gum disease or decay you are experiencing.
+Preliminary treatment might include periodontal care, fillings, or soft tissue grafts.
 Once these problems have been addressed, we can begin planning to provide:

 Crowns: Tooth-shaped caps used to restore structurally compromised teeth or dental implants